 7.2 Are optional personal services  Yes 🔲 No provided or made available to residents on a user-pays basis?
 Telephone services made available by third party: Cascade Enterprises Pty Ltd Contact: Lori Gurney - 0412 489 639 7.3 Does the retirement village operator provide government funded home care services ☐ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - RACS ID number) under the Aged Care Act 1997 (Cwth)?
-Yes, home care is provided in association with an Approved Provider $\boxtimes$ No, the operator does not provide home care services, residents can arrange their own home care services Home Support Program s an aged care assessmen services are not covered Residents can choose t Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an aged care assessment team (ACAT) under the Aged Care Act 1997 (Cwth) .
+Yes, home care is provided in association with an Approved Provider \boxtimes No, the operator does not provide home care services, residents can arrange their own home care services Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an aged care assessment team (ACAT) under the Aged Care Act 1997 (Cwth) .
 These home care services are not covered by the Retirement Villages Act 1999 (Qld).
 Residents can choose their own approved Home Care Provider and are not obliged to use the retirement village provider, if one is offered.
-Part 8 - Security and en t 8 - Security and emergency systems 8.1 Does the village have a security system? 🗆 Yes 🖾 No 8.2 Does the village have an emergency help system? □ Yes - all residents □ Optional ⊠ No 8.3 Does the village have equipment that provides for the safety or medical emergency of residents? □ Yes ⊠ No COSTS AND FINANCIAL MANAGEMENT Part 9 - Ingoing contribution - entry costs to live in the village An ingoing contribution is the amount a prospective resident must pay under a residence contract to secure a right to reside in the retirement village.
+Part 8 - Security and en nergency systems 8.1 Does the village have a security system? 🗆 Yes 🖾 No 8.2 Does the village have an emergency help system? □ Yes - all residents □ Optional ⊠ No 8.3 Does the village have equipment that provides for the safety or medical emergency of residents? □ Yes ⊠ No COSTS AND FINANCIAL MANAGEMENT Part 9 - Ingoing contrib ution - entry costs to live in the village the amount a prospective resident must pay under a residence contract in the retirement village.
 The ingoing contribution is also referred to as the sale price or purchase price.
 It does not include ongoing charges such as rent or other recurring fees.

-9.1 What is the Accommodation Unit Range of ingoing contribution
+9.1 What is the estimated ingoing contribution (sale Accommodation Unit Range of ingoing contribution

-estimated ingoing Independent living units
+Independent living units

-contribution (sale - Studio \$ to \$
+- Studio \$ to \$

 price) range for all types of units in the - One bedroom \$ to \$

-village - Two bedrooms \$ 350,000.00 to \$509,000.00
+village - Two bedrooms \$ 420,000.00 to \$722,500.00

 - Three bedrooms \$ to \$

 Serviced units

 - Studio \$ to \$

 - One bedroom \$ to \$

 - Two bedrooms \$ to \$

 - Three bedrooms \$ to \$

 Other Ong \$ to \$

 Full range of ingoing contributions for all unit types \$ to \$

 9.2 Are there different financial options available for paying the ingoing contribution and exit fee or other fees and charges under a residence contract? ☐ Yes ⊠ No

 9.3 What other entry costs do residents need to pay?
-Transfer or stamp duty Costs related to your residence contract Costs related to any other contract e.g Advance payment of General Services Charge Other costs
+Transfer or stamp duty Costs related to your residence contract Costs related to any other contract e.g. Advance payment of General Services Charge Other costs